 Two Additional Points about Winning a Car Accident Lawsuit in Texas

 Before we end this post, we want to explain two more additional points about winning a car accident lawsuit.
 The first is contributory negligence.
 In Texas, the plaintiff is only eligible for compensation if they are less than 51% responsible for the accident.
-The actions of both parties will be examined in accordance to Texas law to determine the responsibility of each party.
+The actions of both parties will be examined in accordance with Texas law to determine the responsibility of each party.

 The second additional point is how long you have to file a car accident lawsuit.
 If you were involved in a car accident, you only have two years from the date of the accident to file the lawsuit.
 If you try to file the lawsuit after that time, it is barred by the statute of limitations.